listenToRipley/python/Notes/Django.md

 [Official docs](https://www.djangoproject.com/)

+For notes about the specifics of the [example project review this README](../Examples/django_proj/README.md)

 Django is a MVC system by which you can create and manage your content; however; instead of this being MVC in django, this is known as MTV.

 Django is made up of applications and middleware included in the original installation.
 You can see all that are included in this structure by review [settings](../Examples/django_proj/base/settings.py).
 This applications and middleware are starting point and they can be modified or new ones added.